KD-Long/haunted-house/readme.md

 # [Haunted-house](https://haunted-house.kyledlong.com)

-This haunted-house project was built in the progress of the [Three.js journey](https://threejs-journey.com) course, focusing on gemoetry, materials, lighting, shadows.
+This haunted-house project was built in the progress of the [Three.js journey](https://threejs-journey.com) course, focusing on gemoetry, materials, lighting and shadows.
 <br>

 ## Tech